SaintAleksei/FPGA-Learning/DE2-115/README.md

 To achieve goal you should have linux system with Quartus Prime installed.

+Also you can work with project using Quartus GUI in any system it's provided.

-Each project should contain at leas three files:
+Each project should contain at least three files:
   - de2_115.qpf: It is Quartus Ppoject File needed for Quartus project detection
   - de2_115.qsf: It is Quartus Setting FIle needed for Quartus project configuration such as pin assignment
   - de2_115.v: It is file with top level verilog module, inputs and outputs if which, are wired directly to DE2-115 board ones.
 It can be used as convenient entry point for project.